 Contents

-The Driver Vehicle Standards Agency (DVSA) published a useful guide to keeping commercial vehicles safe to drive (roadworthy).
-This guide includes both Heavy Goods Vehicles (HGVs) and Public Service Vehicles (PSVs).
-Updated in December 2020, the most recent guide is available to download from the GOV.UK website, though we will explain the main points in detail here.
+The Driver Vehicle Standards Agency (DVSA) published a helpful guide to maintaining roadworthiness, which covers both Heavy Goods Vehicles (HGVs) and Public Service Vehicles (PSVs).
+Last updated in April 2025, the guide is available to download from the GOV.UK website but we will cover the main points in detail here.

-This article focuses on HGVs, and looks in detail at the necessary daily checks, inspections, maintenance, and record keeping required to ensure that your vehicle is safe to use.
+This article focuses on HGVs and focuses on those all important daily checks, regular inspections, maintenance, and record keeping required to ensure that your vehicle is safe to use.

 HGV Walk Around Daily Checks